moooofly/opencensus-go-exporter-agent/README.md

 # opencensus-go-exporter-agent

-OpenCensus Go exporters for hunter-agent
+This is an OpenCensus Go exporters for Hunter Agent.